 - 4 tablespoons unsalted butter melted

 - ¼ - ½ teaspoon ground ginger

-- Mix together the yeast, water brown sugar, and pumpkin puree together and set aside.
+- Mix together the yeast, water, brown sugar and pumpkin puree together.
+Set aside.

-- In a large bowl, mix together the flour, spices and salt together and whisk.
+- In a large bowl, whisk together the flour, spices and salt together.
 Create a well in the center of the flour and slowly mix in the wet ingredients.

 - Gently deflate the dough (you should never actually punch down your dough) and divide the dough into 8 equal balls.